Information for Surgical Patients

 We can help you prepare for your surgery in a quiet, friendly environment by setting up an appointment at our Pre-Operative Assessment Clinic.
 As you visit with our nurses and a representative of the Anesthesia Department, we will assess your readiness to safely undergo anesthesia.
 We may recommend blood tests, X-rays, and/or an EKG.
 This visit will take from 30 minutes to two hours, depending on the testing required.
-You can schedule your clinic appointment by calling 316-962-9130 between the hours of 8:30 a.m. and 4 p.m.
+You can schedule your clinic appointment by calling 316.962.9130 between the hours of 8:30 a.m. and 4 p.m.
 We will be happy to arrange your visit at a convenient time for you.
-Please bring your health insurance card(s), a photo ID, the completed Health History Form that includes a current medication list (Download Form), and the Adult Immunization Scheduler Questionnaire (Download Form).
+Please bring your health insurance card(s), a photo ID, the completed Health History Form that includes a current medication list (Download Form).
 You may park in the south parking lot at Central and Rutan (Clinic Parking Map).
 Check in at the admissions desk to your right after you enter.

 - Skin Cleansing

 Please shower or bathe with Hibiclens® before coming to the hospital.
 Follow the link above for specific instructions about how to use Hibiclens® and about the prevention of surgical site infections.
-Click here for more information on Surgical Site Infections
+More information on Surgical Site Infections

 You will be instructed which medications to take before surgery.
 Please follow these instructions.
 Be sure to provide a complete and accurate list of your medications, including over-the-counter drugs and herbal supplements while visiting with your doctors, nurses, and anesthesia staff.
 Talk to your doctor about blood thinning-medications such as Warfarin (Coumadin), Clopidogrel (Plavix), Aspirin, Ibuprofen, Naproxen, and Diabetic medications.
 Some of these medications need to be reduced in dosage or stopped before surgery.